elmerptuazon/cordova_vuetify_1.5_vuex_firebase_firestore/README.md

 # build for production and serve the app on an android device (will serve on a virtual device or physical device - prefers virtual)
 npm run android-vm

+# create unsigned apk in live connection - Select company you wish to generate
+npm run generate

+# create unsigned apk in dev connection - Select company you wish to generate
+npm rungenerate-dev

 # create the released files
 cordova build android --release